HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 1. From the HCL DX 9.5 DAM user interface, click the **More actions** menu (three horizontal dots icon) of a media asset.
 Click **Delete**.
 2. A pop-up will appear for you to select your Delete action.
 If the selected media assets will not affect any references, click **Check for references and delete** to complete action.

-Use the HCL Digital Experience 9.5 DAM editor to move a media asset to trash, including its renditions:
+Use the HCL DX 9.5 DAM editor to move a media asset to trash, including its renditions:

-1. From the HCL Digital Experience 9.5 DAM user interface, click the **More actions** menu (three horizontal dots icon) of a media asset.
+1. From the HCL DX 9.5 DAM user interface, click the **More actions** menu (three horizontal dots icon) of a media asset.
 Click **Move to trash**.
 2. A pop-up will appear for you to select your move to trash action.
 If the selected media assets will not affect any references, click **Check for references and move to trash** to complete action.
 If there are references, additional dialog appears citing the presence of reference item.
 Clicking on that will complete the action

     ![Check references and move media asset to trash](../../../../images/Check_for_references_and_move_to_trash_HCL_DAM.png)